 2.1 miles in 2018, 49 pts

-M8 appears to have expanded his area of travel over the years, including travel to the "South Slope Meeting Area".
+M8 appeared to have expanded his area of travel over the years, including travel to the "South Slope Meeting Area".
 Turtle M9, M8's primary mating partner was killed in 2016.
 The following season, M8 moved to the adjacent slope and was found mating with M43(f), also new to this slope.

 Turtle M10, an old, large (555 gr) male, was found on 9/12/09 at the "ROW Meeting Area" mating with turtle M4.
 M10 has a primary activity area of approximately 12.8 acres and travels to M1's south facing slope, to the "South Slope Meeting Area" annually, spending a short time there before returning to his primary activity area where he stays for the remainder of the season and hibernates.
 GPS miles travelled;